photoprism/photoprism/setup/pkg/linux/README.md

 ### AUR Packages for Arch Linux

 Thomas Eizinger additionally maintains [AUR packages for installation on Arch Linux](https://aur.archlinux.org/packages/photoprism-bin).
-These are based on our pre-built installation packages and have a systemd integration so that PhotoPrism can be started and restarted automatically.
+They are based on our *tar.gz* packages and have a systemd integration so that PhotoPrism can be started and restarted automatically.

 [Learn more ›](https://aur.archlinux.org/packages/photoprism-bin)